See our Prohibited Purchasers policy summary for a comprehensive discussion of this issue.

-Massachusetts requires any person who wishes to purchase or possess a firearm to obtain a Firearm Identification Card (FID).1 These cards may not be issued to any person who:
+Massachusetts requires any person who wishes to purchase or possess a firearm to obtain a Firearm Identification Card (FID).1 FID cards may not be issued to any person who:

-- Has been convicted of (or adjudicated as a youthful offender or delinquent child for the commission of) a:
+- Has been convicted of (or who was adjudicated as a youthful offender or delinquent child for the commission of) a:

 - Misdemeanor punishable by imprisonment for more than two years;

 - Misdemeanor crime of domestic violence as defined in 18 U.S.C.
 921(a)(33);